YellowOnion/steam-runtime-tools/bin/system-info.md

         :   There isn't a working XDG portal implementation.

     **messages**
-    :   Human-readable string with error messages about the XDG portal support.
+    :   Human-readable array of lines with error messages about the XDG portal support.
 This element will not be printed if there aren't any error messages.